oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/custom-model/custom-model.md

   a.
 Navigate to your AI Vision Project from the OCI services menu: **Analytics & AI** > **Vision**

   b.
-Click into your hyperlinked Project > Click into your hyperlinked model.
+Click into your hyperlinked Project > Click into your hyperlinked model

   c.
 Delete your AI Vision Model: Click on the 3 dots to the right of the listing corresponding to your AI Vision model > **Delete** > Type *DELETE* > **Delete**